 I’m going to be honest and say immediately that I have a serious problem with several characters in this story.
-Not Ronnie Craven, and certainly not with the ghost of his daughter, still accompanyhin at significant moments.
+Not Ronnie Craven, and certainly not with the ghost of his daughter, still accompanying him at significant moments.
 Bob Peck is one of the most self-composed characters there has ever been on TV, and even when he is mystified at what the series is growing into, and becoming very much aware that this has dimensions he has never even dreamt of, Craven is a still point, completely focussed.

-But we are delving deeply into the secret world, and what’s more the secret world of the dangerous Eighties, when nuclear War was expected, when dirtiness and a calous regard for we mere people was never far below any surface you touched, when the rightwards swing of politics was gathering momentum and the infamous Spycatcher, evidence of the ferociously Right Wing hardline of the Intelligence services, was waiting to be exposed.
+But we are delving deeply into the secret world, and what’s more the secret world of the dangerous Eighties, when Nuclear War was expected, when dirtiness and a callous regard for we mere people was never far below any surface you touched, when the rightwards swing of politics was gathering momentum and the infamous Spycatcher, evidence of the ferociously Right Wing hardline of the Intelligence services, was waiting to be exposed.

 Christ, I hate those bastards!
 The ones who think that any move towards treating ordinary people decently and fairly, and as human beings, is Communism of the deepest red.
 And they’re all over Edge of Darkness.
 Pendleton introduces Craven to his partner, Henry Harcourt (Ian MacNeice), who’s even more smug and intolerable than Pendleton – these boys always act so superior, as if their depths of knowledge create an inbuilt sneer openly directed at everyone for being so much more ignorant than them.